Christian monasticism: Cenobitic monasticism

-From a secular point of view, a monastery was an industrial community in which almost every kind of trade was practised.
-This, of course, involved much buying and selling, so the monks had ships of their own on the Nile, which conveyed their agricultural produce and manufactured goods to the market and brought back what the monasteries required.
-From the spiritual point of view, the Pachomian monk was a religious living under a rule.
+Monasteries thus functioned as industrial communities in which almost every kind of trade was practised.
+Monks had ships of their own on the Nile to distribute their agricultural produce and manufactured goods to the market and then bring back what the monasteries required.

 The community of Pachomius was so successful he was called upon to help organize others, and by one count by the time he died in 346 there were thought to be 3,000 such communities dotting Egypt, especially in the Thebaid.
-From there monasticism quickly spread out first to Palestine and the Judean Desert, Syria, North Africa and eventually the rest of the Roman Empire.
+From there monasticism quickly spread out first to Palestine and the Judean Desert, Syria, North Africa and eventually to the rest of the Roman Empire and beyond.